ClosedNon-Profit

 What is the Brotherhood of St Laurence (Hippy Program)?

 The Brotherhood of St Laurence (Hippy Program) is a non-profit grant offered by QH in Australia.
-The HIPPY Program supports Indigenous health and early childhood development through home interaction and home tutoring for parents and young children.
-It is targeted to eligible families in the Inala area and surrounding suburbs.
+The HIPPY Program is an Indigenous health initiative focused on the Home Interaction Program for Parents and Youngsters via home tutoring.
+It supports eligible families with children turning 4 by the end of June who live in the Inala catchment or surrounding suburbs.

 Who is eligible for the Brotherhood of St Laurence (Hippy Program)?